5tefan/ncagg/README.md

 This allows for the possibility of programatically manipulating the configuration at runtime before performing aggregation.

+## Limitations

+ - Does not support netCDF4 enum types.

 ## Technical and Implementation details